aosabook/500lines/image-filters/image-filters.markdown

 In \aosafigref{500l.imagefilters.app}, we have a picture of our app running.
-It’s very much developer-designed, I know, but we only have 500 lines of Java here so something had to suffer!
+It’s very much developer-designed, I know, but we only have 500 lines of Java to work with so something had to suffer!
 You can see the list of commands on the right.
 Some things we can do:

 - Adjust the RGB filters.